expung3d/Enhanced-Zeus-Modules/CONTRIBUTING.md

 ##### EDIT
 The EDIT creates a row that allows for inputting text.
 This can be either one line or multiple lines.
 We can change this using a subtype.
 Subtypes are used by having the main type followed by the subtype after a ":": "EDIT:MULTI").

+The value returned from this is a string of the text.

 ```sqf
 //Subtypes: MULTI.
 [